 Choosing a brand new safety razor can be fun and overwhelming for a new wet shaver.
 There are many styles and types to choose from and the fear of making a mistake often has people stuck in indecision.
 You can’t go wrong if you stick to the basics, so here are some things to consider when choosing your first safety razor.

-There are two general options to consider when choosing your first double edge safety, choosing a Brand New Safety Razor or an Antique Safety Razor.
+There are many benefits of a safety razor and there are two general options to consider when choosing your first double edge safety razor, choosing a Brand New Safety Razor or an Antique Safety Razor.
 This is the first decision you’ll want to make, as this will keep you focused.
 Let’s explore both options.

 NEW SAFETY RAZOR